ratmav/dotfiles/README.md

 Available flags (choose one):

---help       Print this help and exit
+--help       Print this help and exit.
---bootstrap  run os setup then generic posix setup --call \$NAME call a specific function by name
+--bootstrap  run os setup then generic posix setup.
+--call $NAME call a specific function by name. leave name blank for a list of functions.

 note:
   * a shell reload/relogin is likely required after bootstrapping.